Vietnam.vn - Nền tảng quảng bá Việt Nam

 In addition to the Islamic State (IS) forces that have been defeated, the confrontation between the al-Assad government, supported by Russia and Iran, and the opposition, supported by the West and some Arab countries, continues.
 Not to mention the Kurdish group, with the help of the US, is planning to establish its own autonomous region in northern Syria.

 Syria was once a prosperous agricultural country, producing up to 4 million tons of wheat each year, not only enough to meet domestic demand but also exporting to many countries, especially the European Union (EU).
-However, the comprehensive embargo imposed by the US and EU is causing Syria to suffer a shortage of grain, forcing the Damascus government to import this essential commodity.
-Half of Syria's population has become refugees.
+However, the comprehensive embargo imposed by the US and EU is causing Syria to fall into a grain shortage, forcing the Damascus government to import this essential commodity.
+Half of the Syrian population has become refugees.

 So far, the US and EU have remained tough on Syria.
-These countries strongly oppose Syria's re-entry into the AL, while affirming that they will not normalize relations with President al-Assad's regime and lift sanctions.
+These countries strongly oppose Syria's re-entry into the AL, and have insisted on not normalizing relations with President al-Assad's regime and lifting sanctions.
 In the Arab world, Qatar and Kuwait have also not approved the re-establishment of diplomatic relations with Damascus.

 Many difficult steps are testing Syria.